Everywhere you go, you always take the weather with you

 Despite the weather, it was actually lots of fun at the beach.
 Moments after this picture was taken, for instance, my parents and Terry all started waving and gesticulating like crazy at me, making me rush screaming out of the water convinced that a shark was after me.
 Fun times, folks!

 There were no sharks, though.
 Just a stupid-ass red haired girl posing in the water.
-Posing , and celebrating the fact that, until today, she’d been walking around with RED WEALS on her eyes for over a week, meaning that she couldn’t take her sunglasses off AT ALL, ever.
+Posing , and celebrating the fact that, until today, she’d been walking around with hideous looking red weals under both of her eyes for over a week, meaning that she couldn’t take her sunglasses off AT ALL, ever.
 GOD.
 She is still unable to wear makeup, which sucks much more than you can possibly imagine, but at least she is a weal-free zone.

 We had a great day, though, weather aside.
 I really, really don’t want to go home.